tunjid/Tiler/docs/usecases/adaptive-paging.md

 * A UI that can change in size, requiring more items to fit the view port.
 * A user wanting to change the sort order.

-Assume a list of numbers shown in a grid.
-The view port may be dynamically resized, and the sort order may be toggled.

 A pivoting pipeline for the above looks like: